 Dear Sir/Madam,

-I, (mention your name), the undersigned CEO of the company (mention the name of the company) located at (mention the address) authorize Mr. ABC to open a new branch office in XYZ city for extending the operation of the business.
+I, (mention your name), the undersigned CEO of the company (mention the name of the company) located at (mention the address), authorize Mr. ABC to open a new branch office in XYZ city to extend the operation of the business.

 Furthermore, to clarify the branch office opening, my information desk is available 24/7 to answer queries and provide information regarding this matter.
 I am ready to do what is needed so that you can open the branch office without facing any hurdles or difficulties.